marcinjahn/technology-notebook/src/docs/technologies/kubernetes/scaling.md

 There are two update strategies supported by the Deployment:

-- **Recreat** - all pods deleted at the same time.
+- **Recreate** - all pods deleted at the same time.
 There is some downtime until the new pods get created.
 It should be used when downtime is acceptable or when apps should not run in mixed versions
 - **RollingUpdate** - old pods are gradually replaced with new ones.
 It's the